onqtam/onqtam.github.io/_posts/2018-02-12-read-compile-run-loop-a-tiny-repl-for-cpp.md

     - a C++ compiler (perhaps the same version used for building them)
     - application API headers with exported symbols
     - application export lib so [RCRL](https://github.com/onqtam/rcrl) can link to it

+    There can be different code "snippets" for applications that modify them.

 - I'm betting that an awesome C++ game engine that enables an incredibly fast and flexible workflow can be developed without the need for scripting if 3 things are in place:
     - something like [dynamix](https://github.com/iboB/dynamix) is used for the object model which would allow for very flexible and elegant implementation of the business logic - one of the 2 main reasons people turn to scripting languages